What You Need To Know About Free Homeschooling Options!

 Since a majority of homeschoolers do so because of values, it does not make sense to use courses that do not support those values.
 The free sources that are most likely to spiral concepts properly and prevent learning gaps are the most likely to have secular content.
 Corporate, public education, charter education and other free sources will normally go with secular content to reach a larger market, or are required to have secular content.
 Some parents may feel the right world view is only important for lower grade levels, so secular options can be used for upper grade level students.
 However, secular and “politically-correct” content in high school will undermine earlier training.
 Some may feel secular options can be countered by including a separate Bible course.
 However, politically-correct propaganda, the lack of God’s influence in science courses, and over-fairness for other religions often undermine a single Bible course.
 Read more about Christian options.

 Do you want to skip accreditation?
 An accreditation’s greatest benefit is it means the program has been thoroughly evaluated by an outside unbiased set of eyes.
 Even awards and other laurels do not go to the depth an accreditation does.
 Accrediting agencies look at scope and sequence and grade level academic standards to make sure there are no gaps or other weaknesses.
-Accreditation can catch “teach the test” philosophies and including advanced concepts at the cost of mastery.
+Accreditation can catch “teach the test” philosophies that include advanced concepts at the cost of mastery.
 Many accreditations take into account achievement test results rather than theory.
 Most choices that are “free” are unlikely to be accredited homeschool options.
 Free homeschooling or low cost options are not going to have accreditation that could be a benefit to your student.
 In the past, there were not many accredited options for homeschoolers that were recognized by the right people.
 Parents and students would sacrifice the benefits of accreditation to reach higher priorities.
 Today, there are options.
 Most homeschool programs that are regionally accredited are given more respect by school districts and states than other options.
 This makes life much easier.
 Some states officially recognize accrediting agencies other than regional accreditation.
 A portion of the homeschool program or online school’s cost goes to cover the costs of very beneficial accreditation development and maintenance, thus cannot be free to exist.
 Read more about choosing a program.

 An experienced homeschool program may be a better value.
 Many quality homeschool programs, especially online Christian schools, are not in existence to make money.
 When you consider many accredited homeschool programs include curriculum, accreditation benefits, record keeping, course counseling, teacher or tutoring options, access to achievement testing, academic diagnostic tools, ensuring national academic standards are included in curriculum, umbrella strength, and other benefits, their monthly cost is one of the best values you can find.